wnhrt/scripts-qol/README.md

 It plays a sound and displays a notification message every **25** work and **5** break minutes (**default**).

-See 'worktimer --help' for configuration options.
+See `worktimer --help` for configuration options.